uvarc/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 **Project 8:**  Modify the processing function in [Batch Processing example script](#batch-processing-id) to apply a median filter to a circular shaped ROI in the center of the image.
 The ROI diameter should be half of the width or height (whichever is smaller) of the image.
 The radius of the median filter should be requested from the user.
 [Hint: Setting ROI](#roi-set-id), [Hint: Recording filter functions](#ij-run-id), [Hint: Custom Dialog Windows](#dialogs-id)

-**Project 9:** Let’s create a script that performs the following operations on a multi-dimensional [ImageStack](https://imagej.nih.gov/ij/developer/api/ij/ij/ImageStack.html):
+**Project 9:** Let’s create a script that performs the following operations on a multidimensional [ImageStack](https://imagej.nih.gov/ij/developer/api/ij/ij/ImageStack.html):

 * Extract the central focal image planes of the last channel for all timepoints.
 * Save each extracted image plane as a separate .tif image file in a designated directory.